dragonhaert/HackHERS2021/README.md

 ## Usage

-BLANK utilizes a map and/or a dropdown menu to display to the user states which they can select.
+* BLANK utilizes a map or a dropdown menu to display to the user states which they can select.
-BLANK is written using HTML, CSS, Javascript, and Bootstrap.
+* BLANK is written using HTML, CSS, Javascript, and Bootstrap.
 APIs include OpenSecrets and Google Civic Information.
 To demo and for more information vist WEBSITE

 ## Authors